KI7MT/dotnet-core-examples/README.md

 ## Advanced Structures Methods and Classes

-`Advanced` applications are a combination of both [Basic Functions](#basic-functions) and [Intermediate](#intermediate-functions).
-They may also use instance classes, interfaces, abstracts, or more advanced
-[Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques.
+`Advanced` applications are a combination of both [Basic](#basic-functions) and [Intermediate](#intermediate-functions) functions.
+They may also use instantiation of classes, interfaces, abstracts, or more advanced [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques.